mercethem/UAV_Tower/README.md

 ```bash
 docker pull ethemmerc/uav_tower:my-postgres
 ```

+> ⚠️ Database Scripts are at the end of the readme.md ⚠️

 ### 3. Dump1090 Calibration 📡

 To receive the data stream, Dump1090 needs to be properly calibrated.
 Run the following calibration command: